huggingface/optimum-quanto/README.md

 ### Tensors

-At the heart of quanto is a Tensor subclass that corresponds to the projection of a source Tensor into the optimal range for a given destination type, that can be any integer of floating-point type.
+At the heart of quanto is a Tensor subclass that corresponds to:
+- the projection of a source Tensor into the optimal range for a given destination type,
+- the mapping of projected values to the destination type.

-For floating-point types, the only difference with a simple cast is that the conversion saturates instead of overflowing.
+For floating-point destination types, the mapping is done by the native pytorch cast (i.e. `Tensor.to()`).

-For integer types, the conversion corresponds to a quantization.
+For integer destination types, the mapping is a simple rouding opeation (i.e. `torch.round()`).

+The goal of the projection is to increase the accuracy of the conversion by minimizing the number of:
+- saturated values (i.e. mapped to the destination type min/max),
+- zeroed values (because they are below the smallest number that can be represented by the destination type)

 The projection is symmetric (affine) i.e it does not use a zero-point.
 This makes quantized Tensors compatible with many operations.

+One of the benefit of using a lower-bitwidth representation is indeed to be able to take advantage of accelerated operations for the destination type, which are typically faster than their higher precision equivalents.

 The current implementation however falls back to `float32` operations for a lot of operations because of a lack of dedicated kernels
 (only `int8` matrix multiplication is available).